sumeyye-yetim/sumeyye-yetim/README.md

 ---

-💼 *Open to game development internship opportunities in Germany*
+💼 *Open to software engineering internship opportunities in Germany*